 Zombies, Run is a fun app game that helps you get that motivation to work out while also entertaining you with a fun radio play style story line where you are 'Runner 5' in Abel township and it is your job to help collect supplies and keep the zombies away from the home base.

-I have been playing this with this app for a few months now and I really enjoy it.
+I have been playing with this app for a few months now and I really enjoy it.
 Nothing is more dull than walking in complete silence, and music can get dull for me after a while.
-I have to walk to school or to the market often enough so this app can really motivate me, especially since each time you play you collect supplied for expanding your base.
+I have to walk to school or to the market often enough so this app can really motivate me.
+Especially since each time you play you collect supplies for expanding your base.
 This means the more you play, the more improvements you can make.
 You don't always have to play story mode either.
 There are many ways to play.

 You can choose to pay for a membership which gives you access to every story mission right away.
 However, I find that playing for free is fine as well.
 I have to wait for time to pass before I can unlock new missions but so long as you unlock right away, even if you don't intend to play the mission right away, you can start stacking them up so they are ready when you need them.